Tips to Decrease Colic Risk While Traveling

 Short of letting our horse just hang at home, we can’t completely eliminate the stresses and disruption of travel, but there are things we can do to minimize its impact to maintain digestive health.

-1. Maximize hydration.
 Hydration status is key for maintaining digestive health as horses will often be reluctant to drink on a long haul or in a new environment.
 Horses can lose a significant amount weight during trailering, with said weight being mostly composed of water.
 Hauling water from home for use during the trip and offering it to the horse upon immediate arrival to encourage drinking can expedite recovery of hydration status after trailering.
-Use of a flavoring agent to mask the taste of water from new sources can work well, but be sure to test this out for palatability beforehand.
+Use of a flavoring agent to mask the taste of water from new sources can work well but be sure to test this out for palatability beforehand.
 Electrolytes are commonly used for this purpose and can be a good addition while traveling, particularly in hot and humid weather, but caution should be taken not to provide electrolytes in excess, as over consumption can have negative impacts on body electrolyte and hydration status.
 Consult and do not exceed the manufacturers recommended rate of daily electrolyte intake.

 Water should be offered frequently during long hauls.
 A general rule of thumb is to stop every 4 hours on a long haul and even more frequently in hot and humid conditions, particularly for horses that are only drinking small quantities at each stop.

-2. Support the digestive tract.
 We can approach digestive support from a couple different angles.
 The first revolves around maintaining consistency.
 Try to avoid abrupt changes in feed, both concentrate (grain) or forages (hay or pasture), shortly before and during travel.
 If a change in feed is necessary once reaching the final destination, try to bring enough of the current feed to make the switch over several days.
 This slow change is advised for both changes in grain and hay.
 Horses that are on pasture full time leading up to travel will benefit from a slow introduction of hay into the diet in the week before travel.

 Additional digestive support can be given through probiotics, particularly when a quick change in feed is unavoidable.
 Probiotics are live microorganisms that support the beneficial bacteria in the digestive tract of the horse.
 Choosing a probiotic can be challenging because there are a lot of options on the market, but there are a few key characteristics that can help narrow down your choices: